julianomacielferreira/Algorithms-Java/README.md

 # Disclaimer

-**This repository DOES NOT CONTAIN any copy / reproduction of the content available in the book ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/)**.
+**This repository DOES NOT CONTAIN any copy / reproduction of the content available in the book ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/) for commercial interest.**

-**It has <ins>my own solutions</ins> for the problems proposed in the book chapters only with purpose of learning, not comercial**.
+**It has only <ins>my own solutions for the problems proposed in the book chapters</ins> with purpose of learning and enhancing my skill set.**

+# Table of contents

 # License